mohammedabdulshoaib29-droid/researchFigureGenerator/README.md

 We propose a multimodal pipeline for pneumonia detection.
 Chest X-ray images are first normalized and passed into a convolutional encoder to extract visual features.
 Patient metadata including age, temperature, and oxygen saturation is transformed with a metadata encoder.
 The two embeddings are fused in a cross-attention fusion module and forwarded to a binary classifier.
 Low-confidence predictions are routed to a calibration module, which sends a refinement signal back to the fusion module before the final decision is produced.
 ```

-Then explain the output in interviews:

-- the local model extracts core steps
-- the app normalizes them into a diagram schema
-- the renderer turns them into a more paper-style figure
-- the architecture is easy to extend with a critic pass or model benchmarking

 ## Smart next steps

 - add a critic pass with the same local model